FatimaYousif/turtlebot_online_path_planning/README.md

 # Turtlebot Online Path Planning

-In this Hands-on Planning (HOP) lab attached with its package deliverable, the first online path planning pipeline for Turtlebot3 was further developed.
+In this Hands-on Planning lab attached with its package deliverable and repository [here](https://github.com/FatimaYousif/HOP_Lab_1) (which will be maintained for future work also), the first online path planning pipeline for Turtlebot3 was further developed.
 Having included the following classes as StateValidityChecker, Planner (RRT with smoothing) , and compute_path(), and move_to_point() functions alongside the OnlinePlanner class for online path planning and controlling a robot using ROS with Key functionalities including: Subscribing to various topics, implementing methods, providing velocity controller, implementing robot recovery (from obstacle avoidance) behaviour case to publishing markers for visualization in RViz.
 <br><br>

 ## Lab contributors & student ID: